How to find rent-to-own homes: A guide

 - Verbhouse, Inc

-Rent-to-own portals are databases designed to help people locate available rent-to-own properties.
-However, these portals usually come with a monthly fee.
+Rent-to-own portals are databases designed to help people locate these types of available properties.
+One downside is that these portals usually come with a monthly fee.
 It’s also important to note that not every portal can guarantee that all of the listed properties are rent-to-own, but they might have the option to turn into a lease purchase agreement.
+Properties that are in pre-foreclosure or have been on the market for an extended period are ideal candidates for a rent-to-own agreement.

 The same goes for other properties that might not explicitly be listed as rent-to-own but have the potential to become a rent-to-own property.
 Making an offer to a property owner could get you into a rent-to-own agreement that positively benefits both you and them.

-Since a lease purchase agreement is a unique type of contract, it’s important to feel like you’re working with a knowledgeable landlord.
-The property owner should be well aware of your financial plans regarding the home and be aligned with the lease purchase agreement that is put in place.
+Whether you go with a lease-option or lease-purchase agreement, it’s important to work with a landlord who knows what they’re doing.
+The property owner should be well aware of your financial plans regarding the home and be aligned with the lease-purchase agreement that is put in place.

 Working with an experienced landlord is especially important when the rent-to-own agreement is being finalized as this type of contract has many unique aspects to it compared to a typical rental agreement.